Course Grade Appeals

 4. The instructor failed to assign or remove an Incomplete or to initiate a grade change as agreed upon with the student.

-3. Appeal to committee: After the chair or director has completed the response to the student’s appeal, and regardless of the outcome of step 2, the student may appeal to the Grade Appeal and Program Dismissal Appeal Committee.
-This appeal must be initiated within 20 business days of the completion of step 2.
-If the student has requested a meeting with the academic unit chair or director and has not been granted such a meeting within 15 business days of the student’s request, the student may then initiate an appeal to the Grade Appeal and Program Dismissal Appeal Committee.
-The student will initiate an appeal through the Office of the Ombuds.
-The Ombuds will schedule a meeting of the Grade Appeal and Program Dismissal Appeal Committee using procedures determined by the Professional Concerns Committee of the Faculty Senate.
+3. Appeal to committee: After the chair or director has completed the response to the student’s appeal, and if an outcome agreeable to the student was not achieved, the student may appeal to the Grade Appeal and Program Dismissal Appeal Committee (GAPDAC).
+This appeal must be initiated within 20 business days * of the completion of step 2.
+The student will initiate an appeal through the Office of the University Ombuds.
+The student will be asked to complete the online Course Grade and Program Dismissal Appeal Form and Course Grade Student Information Form.
+The instructor will be asked to fill out the online Course Grade Instructor Information Form.
+Both parties will also be asked to provide evidence to support their position.
+Once these forms and evidence have been received, the Ombuds will schedule a meeting of the GAPDAC using procedures determined by the Professional Concerns Committee of the Faculty Senate to hear statements from both parties, review evidence, ask questions and render a decision regarding the appeal.
+The student and the instructor will appear before the committee separately and will not have access to the other's real-time statement or submitted evidence.
 The Grade Appeal and Program Dismissal Appeal Committee will consist of at least three members drawn from a panel of faculty established for this purpose.
+The Grade Appeal and Program Dismissal Appeal Committee can effectuate a grade change by majority vote.

 Instructor unavailable to assign grade